kobaj/engelsystem/setup.md

 $ sudo reboot
 ```

-## Initialize the instance

 Log back into the system.

-1. Check that you have docker permission by typing `docker ps`
+3. Check that you have docker permission by typing `docker ps`

-2. Start up Engelsystem with the command `./startup.sh`.
+4. Start up Engelsystem with the command `./startup.sh`.
 This will take some time to complete.

-3. Once the startup is finished, you can visit the webpage at
+5. Once the startup is finished, you can visit the webpage at
 http://ec2-??-???-???-???.compute-1.amazonaws.com:8080/login.

+## Initialize the instance with types, shifts, and locations

-4. The default user name is `admin` and the default password is `asdfasdf`.
+1. The default user name is `admin` and the default password is `asdfasdf`.

-5. Click on `admin` in the upper-right side, then choose `Settings`.
+2. Click on `admin` in the upper-right side, then choose `Settings`.

-6. Under "Settings" is "Password".
+3. Under "Settings" is "Password".
 Click that.

-7. Your old password remains `asdfasdf`.
+4. Your old password remains `asdfasdf`.
 Enter a new password, then click "Save".

-8. Click on the "Admin" menu in the middle of the top of the screen.
-Choose "Gofurtypes".
+5. Click on the "Gofurs" menu in the middle of the top of the screen.
+Choose "Gofur types".

-9. Click on the + to the right of the word "Gofurtypes".
+6. Click on the + to the right of the word "Gofurtypes".
 You will want 2 types: "Gofur" and "Requestor".

-10. Click on the "Admin" menu in the middle of the top of the screen.
+7. Click on the "Shift" menu in the middle of the top of the screen.
 Choose "Shift types".

-11. Click on the + to the right of the word "Shift types".
+8. Click on the + to the right of the word "Shift types".
 You will want 1 type: "Regular shift".

-12. Click on the "Admin" menu in the middle of the top of the screen.
-Choose "Locations".
+9. Click on the "Locations" menu in the middle of the top of the screen.

-13. You will want at least 8 locations: "18+ panel", "Artist Alley", "Dance", "Dealer's Den",
-"Hospitality/Staff Feed", "Hydration Station", "Night Market", "Registration".
-There may be
+10. You will want at least 8 locations: "18+ panel", "Artist Alley", "Dance", "Dealer's Den", "Hospitality/Staff Feed", "Hydration Station", "Night Market", "Registration".
+There may be others!
-others!

-14. Try creating a new user.
+11. Try creating a new user.
 By default they should be automatically a "gofur".

-15. Try creating a new user and assigning them "Shift Coordinator" permissions
+12. Try creating a new user and assigning them "Shift Coordinator" permissions
 (make sure to keep the gofur permissions checked).

-16. Try creating a new user and assigning them "Staff" permissions
+13. Try creating a new user and assigning them "Staff" permissions
 (with or without shift coordinator permissions, up to you)
 (make sure to keep the gofur permissions checked).

-18. Let everyone know that the service is up and ready!
+14. Let everyone know that the service is up and ready!